drkrssll/chunks-rs/README.md

 ## Slabs & Plates

 Chunks has recently had two new window type additions - Slabs & Plates.
-These are Popup Widgets, with almost the exact same implementation as Chunks.
+These are Popup Widgets, with similar implementations to Chunks.

-Slabs & Plates have the exact same implementations, but they have different behaviors.
+Slabs & Plates have the exact same implementations, but have different behaviors.

-Slabs are meant to display whenever a change in the underlying text is detected.
+Slabs will display whenever a change in the underlying text is detected.
 This is handy for standard Popups, like for volume detection.

-Plates, on the other hand, display once whenever your Factory is initiated, and is destroyed after a set duration.
-These are more suited for Greeter Popups.
+Plates, on the other hand, display only once - whenever your Factory is initiated, and are destroyed after a set duration.
+These are more suited for greeter Popups.

 > These widget types do not need a designated layer, as they are set to Overlay by default.
 > Instead of a layer, enter the amount of seconds you would like the Popups to display for.